Corporate Governance Operations

 • R&D cycle

 In addition, in accordance with the regulations of the Securities and Futures Bureau, the Department conducts various audits periodically.
 These includes monthly audit for stock operations and transactions of financial derivatives, seasonally audits for endorsements and monitor of capital leases to others and subsidiaries.
-In addition, self-assessments of the internal control system, stakeholder transactions, management of the Board meeting, management of the Remuneration/Compensation Committee, compliance with International Financial Reporting Standards, and evaluation of accounting judgement procedure, measures and work flow for estimates are conducted annually to boost the company’s operational performance.
+In addition, self-assessments of the internal control system, stakeholder transactions, management of the Board meeting, management of the Remuneration/Compensation Committee, compliance with International Financial Reporting Standards, and evaluation of accounting judgement procedure, measures and work flow for estimates, and sustainable information management are conducted annually to boost the company’s operational performance.

 Procedure for self-assessment of the internal control system